Phase broken $\mu-\tau$ symmetry and the neutrino mass hierarchy: Analysis of Phase breaking of Symmetry

-It is also possible to extract a revealing analytical expression for the mixing angle $|V_{e3}|$ in terms of the neutrino mass matrix elements (as defined in Eq.(\ref{phasebrokenmutau})) as well as in terms of $\Delta^2_{sol}$, $\Delta^2_{atm}$ ,$|V_{e2}|$ and $\delta_{CP}$.
+Finally, using the previous constraints, it is also possible to extract an analytical expression for the mixing angle $|V_{e3}|$ in terms of the neutrino mass matrix elements (as defined in Eq.(\ref{phasebrokenmutau})) as well as in terms of $\Delta^2_{sol}$, $\Delta^2_{atm}$ ,$|V_{e2}|$ and $\delta_{CP}$.
 We find